m-reza-rahman/jakartaee-docker/javaee/javaee-cafe-demo/database/README.md

 # Run Postgres Database on a Docker container

+The database can be created via docker-compose and manual installation

 **Via docker-compose.yml**

 1. Run docker-compose command and wait for it to initialize completely: